hoangduytn1703/pinterest-style-feed/README.md

 npm run dev
 ```

-This will start the server on `http://localhost:3000` by default.
+This will start the server on `http://localhost:3000` and `http://your-ip:3000` by default.

 ## Deployment